opral/monorepo/guides/use-paraglide-with-nextjs-app-router/use-paraglide-with-nextjs-app-router.md

 # Using ParaglideJS with Next.js' App Router

 In this guide you will lean how to add internationalised routing to your Next.js App that's using the App Router.
-We will use [ParaglideJS](https://inlang.com/m/gerre34r/library-inlang-paraglideJs) and the [ParaglideJS NextJS Adapter](https://inlang.com/m/osslbuzt/paraglide-next-i18n) for managing messages and i18n routing.
+We will use [Paraglide-Next](https://inlang.com/m/osslbuzt/paraglide-next-i18n) for managing messages and i18n routing.

 Paraglide is a great fit for the NextJS App router because it uses a compiler to generate tree-shakeable messages.
 That way your client bundle only includes the messages that are used in client components on any given page.